-Business Administration and Business Administration (Accountancy) students who display strong academic ability and wish to pair their business degree with a master degree, may choose from the following:
+Business Administration and Business Administration (Accountancy) students who display strong academic ability and wish to pair their business degree with a master degree, may choose to do the following:

 The NUS Bachelor of Business Administration with Honours, BBA (Hons)/ Bachelor of Business Administration (Accountancy) with Honours, BBA Acc (Hons), and Master in Public Policy (MPP) Concurrent Degree Programme aims to prepare the next generation of policy leaders to apply business principles to social and environmental issues, as well as to address corporate social responsibility and business ethics concerns.
 This dual-degree offering had been developed for would-be professionals in the public, private and non-profit sectors with an interest in the global dimensions of public affairs and national policies.